STORYMIRROR

 He was filled with admiration for mermaid Guinevere his old flame

-Now handed over the rock Merman knave
+Now hand over the rock Merman knave

 Beautiful mermaid Guinevere